Christian monasticism: Anglican Communion

 Some Anglican religious communities are contemplative, some active, but a distinguishing feature of the monastic life among Anglicans is that most practice the so-called "mixed life", a combination of a life of contemplative prayer with active service.
-Anglican religious life closely mirrors that of Roman Catholicism.
-Like Roman Catholic religious, Anglican religious also take the three vows of poverty, chastity, and obedience.
+Anglican religious life closely mirrors that of Catholicism.
+Like Catholic religious, Anglican religious also take the three vows of poverty, chastity, and obedience.
 Religious communities live together under a common rule, reciting the Divine Office and celebrating the Eucharist daily.

 In the early 20th century when the Anglo-Catholic movement was at its height, the Anglican Communion had hundreds of orders and communities, and thousands of religious.
 However, since the 1960s there has been a sharp falling off in the numbers of religious in many parts of the Anglican Communion, most notably in the United Kingdom and the United States.
 In the last few decades of the 20th century, novices have for most communities been few and far between.
 Some orders and communities have already become extinct.
 There are, however, still thousands of Anglican religious working today in religious communities around the world.
 While vocations remain few in some areas, Anglican religious communities are experiencing exponential growth in Africa, Asia, and Oceania.

 Around 1964, Reuben Archer Torrey III, an Episcopal missionary, grandson of R. A. Torrey, founded Jesus Abbey as a missionary community in Korea.
 It has some links with the Episcopal Church and holds an Evangelical doctrine.